What is a drone mining survey?

 It's very dangerous that surveyors to collect visual data on the state of potentially unstable areas of the mine, such as high walls, crests, slugs, and blast points.
 Using drones means fewer people are exposed to these hazards.

 Drones give a complete rendering of greater precision.
-For the LiDAR, for example, the drones fly lower than the planes generally used for the acquisition of this data, which makes it possible to optimize the number of reference points and to offer more high accuracy in the data.
+A LiDAR drone can fly lower than the planes generally used for the acquisition of this data, which makes it possible to optimize the number of reference points and to offer more high accuracy in the data.

 Low operating costs